veklang/compiler/docs/ir/instructions.md

 # IR Instructions

-Every instruction has a stable operation kind and optional source span.
+Every instruction has a stable `kind` and an optional source span.
+If an instruction defines a temp `target`, that temp is defined exactly once.

 ```ts
 type IrInstruction =